LeoDog896/stun-only-rtc/README.md

   peerConnection.addEventListener("icecandidate", ({ candidate }) => {
     if (candidate == null) {
-      // OFFER from bob.
+      // OFFER from Bob.
 Send this to alice. console.log(JSON.stringify(peerConnection.localDescription));
     }
   })

-  // Run this function when bob has the answer from alice. when("bob receives the answer", async (answer: string) => {
+  // Run this function when Bob has the answer from Alice. when("bob receives the answer", async (answer: string) => {
     const answerDesc = new RTCSessionDescription(JSON.parse(answer))
     await peerConnection.setRemoteDescription(answerDesc);